-- If there is a temporary relief carrier (TRC) serving as a leave replacement on a regular or auxiliary route in the office, that assignment will be offered to the substitute, RCA, or RCR whose route was eliminated. - If there are no such assignments available, and there are RCRs in the office, the RCR with the shortest period of continuous service in their position in the office shall be terminated. - 3.
+- If there are RCRs in the office, the RCR with the shortest period of continuous service in their position in the office shall be terminated. - 2.
 If there are no RCRs in the office, the substitute or the RCA with the shortest period of continuous service in their position in the office shall be terminated.